IvanKirpichnikov/adaptix/docs/why-not-pydantic.rst

 .. hint::

-  You can use Adaptix’s class conversion with Pydantic models, eliminating all the problems listed above (except for the second point).
+  You can use adaptix’s class conversion with Pydantic models, eliminating all the problems listed above (except for the second point).
   See :ref:`conversion tutorial <Conversion-tutorial>` and :ref:`supported-model-kinds` for details.